 Many people these days are opting to grow herbs in containers rather than in the ground.
 The reasons can range from lack of space or being an apartment dweller to just liking the convenience of a container garden.
 Most people know that herbs will do quite nicely in containers throughout the summer months, but when cold weather comes, they are unsure of how to take care of their container grown herbs.

 When the weather starts to get cold, the first thing to decide is whether you will be keeping your herbs inside or outside.
 This decision is not an easy one due to the fact that either choice holds both pros and cons.

 Next thing you need to consider is if your herbs are able to survive outside in your particular climate zone.
 Normally, your herb plant will only survive being left outside if it is suitable for zones at least one zone lower than your own.
-For example, if you have a rosemary plant and you live in USDA Zone 6, then you probably don’t want to leave it outside, as rosemary plants are only perennial to Zone 6.
-But if you live in Zone 6 and you want to leave your parsley outside, it should be fine, as parsley survives to Zone 5.
+For example, if you have a rosemary plant and you live in USDA zone 6, then you probably don’t want to leave it outside, as rosemary plants are only perennial to zone 6.
+If you live in zone 6 though and you want to leave your parsley outside, it should be fine, as parsley survives to zone 5.